Xerox considers takeover offer for PC maker HP: WSJ

 Xerox had scrapped its $6.1 billion deal to merge with Fujifilm last year after lobbying by two of its main investors, Carl Icahn and Darwin Deason.

-HP has been struggling with its printer business segment recently.
-The company’s segment revenue was down 5% on-year when it reported its third-quarter results in August.
+HP has been struggling with its printer business segment recently, with the division’s third-quarter revenue dropping 5% on-year.

+In October, it had announced a plan to cut up to 9,000 jobs as part of a restructuring program aimed at cutting costs.

 Reporting by Shubham Kalia in Bengaluru; Editing by Subhranshu Sahu and Sherry Jacob-Phillips